-It has been about a month since the last earnings report for Air Lease Corporation AL. Shares have added about 1.2% in that time frame.
+It has been about a month since the last earnings report for Air Lease (AL).
+Shares have added about 1.1% in that time frame, outperforming the S&P 500.

-The company’s board approved a quarterly cash dividend of 10 cents per share, payable Jul 10, 2018 to shareholders of record as of Jun 5.
+Air Lease’s board cleared a quarterly cash dividend of 13 cents per share, payable Jul 11, 2019, to its shareholders of record as of Jun 5.

 How Have Estimates Been Moving Since Then?

-At this time, AL has an average Growth Score of C, however its Momentum is doing a lot better with an A. Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.
+At this time, Air Lease has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.

 Overall, the stock has an aggregate VGM Score of B. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been broadly trending upward for the stock and the magnitude of these revisions looks promising.
-Interestingly, AL has a Zacks Rank #3 (Hold).
+Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
+Notably, Air Lease has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report